-The future of commuter rail in Portland
+A discussion of the future prospects of commuter rail (including WES) in the Portland area.

 Many will consider the title of this post to be preposterous.
 Many consider Oregon’s only true commuter rail, the Westside Express Service, or WES to its friends, to be a dismal failure, and are not eager to repeat the experience.
 Indeed, WES suffers from low ridership compared to many of TriMet’s other lines, and makes up for it with much higher operating costs.
 I’ve been rather harsh on the service myself.